 - CAS 9004-82-4

-- SLES itself not carcinogenic
+- SLES itself not carcinogenic; byproduct is the concern

 What is the regulatory status of SLS?

 SLS is permitted in cosmetics and personal care products in every major jurisdiction without specific concentration limits for rinse-off products.
-The CIRCosmetic Ingredient Review — the US expert panel that assesses cosmetic ingredient safety assessed SLS in and reaffirmed its conclusions in : safe in products designed for brief use followed by rinsing, and safe in leave-on products at concentrations not exceeding 1% CIR 1983.
-Above 2%, patch testing reliably produces irritation — which is why shampoo at 10-25% SLS works only because you rinse it off.
+The CIRCosmetic Ingredient Review — the US expert panel that assesses cosmetic ingredient safety assessed SLS in : safe in formulations designed for brief use followed by rinsing, and safe in leave-on products at concentrations not exceeding 1% CIR 1983.
+Animal testing in the same report showed slight-to-moderate skin irritation at 0.5-10% SLS in occlusion patch testing, with corrosion at 10-30%.
+Above the leave-on ceiling, contact time and concentration determine whether a formulation produces irritation in real use.

 The EU has not restricted SLS.
 It does not appear in Annex II (prohibited substances) or Annex III (restricted substances) of Cosmetics Regulation 1223/2009.
 The SCCSScientific Committee on Consumer Safety — the EU body that evaluates cosmetic ingredient safety has not issued a specific adverse opinion on it.
 The UK retained the EU position after Brexit with no divergence.
-In the US, SLS has a second regulatory life as a food additive under 21 CFR 172.822 — permitted as an emulsifier in egg whites and a whipping agent in marshmallow gelatin, both at low parts-per-million concentrations far below anything in personal care.
+In the US, SLS has a second regulatory life as a food additive under 21 CFR 172.822US federal regulation governing direct food additives.
+SLS is permitted as an emulsifier, whipping agent, and surfactant in specific food applications. — permitted as an emulsifier in egg whites at up to 1,000 ppm in solids, as a whipping agent in marshmallow gelatin at up to 0.5% by weight, and at lower concentrations in fumaric-acidulated beverage bases and oil-fat partition systems.

 Should you avoid SLS?